 The leadership team is filled with value-based care experts with experience in behavioral health and population health businesses.

-The Lattis Platform leverages powerful data sets to drive workflow and referrals to ensure the best possible patient experience with optimal outcomes.
+The MINDtech Platform leverages powerful data sets to drive workflow and referrals to ensure the best possible patient experience with optimal outcomes.

 The need for accessible real-time mental health care has never been greater.